Atomic-Ideas/lunar-particle-syntax/README.md

 Lunar Particle Syntax Theme
 =========
 Dark theme emphasizing the Universe !
 Let's code with stars, matey!
+A UI spacial theme for galaxy hitchhikers.

 Description
 ----------------
 This syntax theme was created to emphasize the graphics effects of Lunar Particle UI Theme.
-I love dark sunburst background and the One Dark themes, so you will find a lot of these themes here, but with my changes and preferences.
-Actually I get what I love from sunburst syntax theme to create a new set of syntax colors.
+It is a re-edition inspired in the Sunburst theme.

 **For a better experience use it with Lunar Particle UI**